PipeWire/pipewire.org/README.md

 To run a local web server to test the site:

-    bundle exec middleman server
+    bundle exec jekyll s

-Edit the haml/scss files and commit your changes, pushing to origin/master.
+Edit the markdown files and commit your changes, pushing to origin/master.

-to deploy your changes:

-    bundle exec middleman build
-    bundle exec middleman deploy

-This will push the site from ./build into origin/gh-pages branch.
+The CI will deploy automatically.